thisercybsec/thisercybsec.github.io/_tabs/about.md

 I'm a cybersecurity student at Indiana Tech, currently working through a security-focused curriculum covering disaster recovery / GRC, scripting (PowerShell, Python, Bash), and networking.
-I'm preparing for the CompTIA Network+ certification and exploring paths like the DoD Cyber Apprenticeship Program (Cyber RAP).
+I recently passed the preparing CompTIA Network+ certification and am currently pursing my CompTIA Security + certification.

 This site is where I post: